cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 kubectl cnpg fencing on cluster-example "*"
 ```

-Here is an example of a `Cluster` with an instance that was previously fenced:
+This example shows a cluster with an instance that was previously fenced:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1